jellybiens/PokedexRedux/README.md

 and evolve pokemon you have caught in the pokemon information view

+ISSUES

+Dragscroll library doesnt work on mobile with the pokemon information with the description goes overflow of the containing div.

 TODO

 Create web service that hosts the pokemon images for the app to call for, reducing reliance on external 3rd party sites hosting the images.